The official blog of the Lung Institute.

 People with lung disease often worry about the air quality outside, but can often overlook the air quality inside their homes.
 Creating a COPD-friendly home can make breathing easier.
 One of the quickest ways to improve air quality in your home is to stop smoking, ask anyone else living in the house to stop smoking, or tell smokers to smoke outside.
 Also, keep the house clean of dust mites and pet dander the best you can.
 When cleaning, make sure you’re using cleaning products with low levels of volatile organic compounds (VOCs).
 Cleaning supplies, aerosol spray cans, grooming products, and air fresheners can be irritants.

 Keeping a positive mental attitude can go a long way in managing lung disease and COPD.
 When someone is diagnosed with lung disease, some respond by tackling the disease head-on, while others become anxious or depressed.
 One of the best ways of coping with COPD is to remember that you’re not alone.
 According to the COPD Foundation, there are 24 million Americans who have COPD.
 There are numerous COPD and lung disease support groups either online or in person across the US.
 Don’t get discouraged.

-Many lung disease sufferers have experienced an improved quality of life after receiving stem cell therapy from the Lung Institute.
+Many lung disease sufferers have experienced an improved quality of life after receiving cellular therapy from the Lung Institute.
 If you or a loved one suffers from COPD, contact the Lung Institute today.
 Our patient coordinators can be reached by calling (800) 729-3065.